Sanoj32/Major-Project/README.md

 ## Roadmap
 0) Project proposal (In development)
 1) Scrape data from all sites mentioned [below](#websites-to-scrape).
 (In development)
 2) Clean the data and remove unnecessary variables and noise.
-(Pending)
+(In development)
 3) Perfrom EDA and find out the relationships between variables.
 (Pending)
 4) Build a model to predict/give an objective price of the house based on the parameters.
 (Pending)
 5) Deploy the model using flask(Api), HTML, CSS, JS and PHP/Laravel(Backend).
 (Pending)